-A hallux valgus is fixed abduction of the first metatarsophalangeal joint of the great toe.
-It is usually due to metatarsus primus varus which is medial deviation or adduction of the first metatarsal with an increased first - second metatarsal angle.
+A hallux valgus is a fixed abduction of the first metatarsophalangeal joint of the great toe.
+It is usually due to metatarsus primus varus which is a medial deviation or adduction of the first metatarsal with an increased first - second metatarsal angle.

 A normal first metatarsophalangeal angle is <15° on an AP weight-bearing foot radiograph 2; anything greater indicates hallux valgus.
 The first - second intermetatarsal angle should be <9° on a weight-bearing foot radiograph 2.

 There is a close association between the degree of metatarsus primus varus and hallux valgus.
 The combined deformities are present to some degree in most patients.
 Hallux valgus may be a result of metatarsus primus varus, and surgical correction is often based on this theory.